BlueBrain/BlueGraph/services/embedder/README.rst

 BlueBrainEmbedder
 -----------------

 Mini-service for retrieving embedding vectors and similarity computation.
+An example can be found in the `<Embedding service API>`_ notebook.

 Running the service